• Home

 The shortage of truck drivers is not due to the lack of individuals interested in becoming drivers.

-There are lots of potential drivers interested in becoming career truck drivers, but once many of them discover the low pay, the lack of respect, the often poor working conditions and the demands of the job, they abandon the idea.
+There are lots of potential drivers interested in becoming career truck drivers, but once many of them discover:

 When they feel underappreciated and underpaid, truck drivers currently in the industry, are leaving their jobs to look for something that offers better pay, benefits and working conditions.

-The cost of living has greatly increased but wages have not kept up with the cost of living.
 In fact, wages are so low with some trucking companies, that it’s simply no longer worth the sacrifices the drivers make for the job.

 Interesting to note this started with Deregulation.